-Purpose of the x509 utility
+Purpose of the req utility

-The req utility is used to generate a self-signed certificate or a certificate signing request (CSR).
-A CSR contains details of a certificate to be issued by a CA. When creating a CSR, the req command prompts you for the necessary information from which a certificate request file and an encrypted private key file are produced.
+The ${\rm req}$ utility is used to generate a self-signed certificate or a certificate signing request (CSR).
+A CSR contains details of a certificate to be issued by a CA. When creating a CSR, the ${\rm req}$ command prompts you for the necessary information from which a certificate request file and an encrypted private key file are produced.
 The certificate request is then submitted to a CA for signing.